Justin-Watkins/Justin-Watkins.github.io/10-OperationsAndAnalytics.md

 freq_table$pred_sp <- predict(fit_sp)$y
 ```

-Now that we have fit a few models, how can we judge which one is the best?
+Now that we have fit a few models, how can we judge which is best?
 You can start by looking at how well they fit the data.

 ```r